Defence Security Force: Structure

 The structure of the DSF is not widely documented; however, its staff committee is headquartered at GHQ Rawalpindi.
 The departmental structure includes a committee known as the Departmental Selection/Promotion Committee (DSC/DPC), responsible for the selection and promotion of posts in BS-01 to BS-15.
 This committee is chaired by a brigadier and includes a deputy secretary from the Ministry of Defence and a lieutenant colonel or colonel as members.

 Insignia

 Until 2019, the DSG Corps badge featured traditional insignia and tri-color design of red, sky blue, and sea blue, along with the badge representing the Army, Air Force, and Navy.
 The design suggested the combined presence of these services within the DSF.
 The recent insignia features a logo with "pasban" (lit. 'guardian, watchman, defenders'), inscribed on it, which serves as the motto of the force.

 The emblem features wings, representing the Air Force; an anchor, representing the Navy; and crossed swords along with a crescent and star, representing the Army.

-In March 2019, following the renaming of the DSG to the Defence Security Force (DSF), the shoulder titles and cap badges were redesigned and reorganized, though the specific details of these changes remain unclear.
+In March 2019, following the renaming of the DSG to the Defence Security Force (DSF), the shoulder insignia and cap badges were redesigned and reorganized, though the specific details of these changes remain unclear.